Superior Acid Stained Concrete

 Choosing The Correct Concrete Stain

-Acid staining is not the only type of concrete stain available, Hawk Concrete Floor Coatings also specialises in water based and acetone based staining systems, and also offers similar effects using Colour-Thru cementitious coatings, and epoxy marbling techniques.
+Acid stained concrete is not the only type of concrete stain available, Hawk Concrete Floor Coatings also specialises in water based and acetone based staining systems, and also offers similar effects using Colour-Thru cementitious coatings, and epoxy marbling techniques.

-Acid staining is suitable in a wide range of environments including residential, commercial and industrial scenarios, and can be modified for external surfaces.
+Acid stained concrete is suitable in a wide range of environments including residential, commercial and industrial scenarios, and can be modified for external surfaces.